Find out what hairy cell leukaemia is, where it starts and how common it is.

 White blood cells (leucocytes)

 There are several different types of white cells in the blood.
 There are more of some types than others.
-They all play a part in the immune response – the response of the body to infection, or anything else the body recognises as foreign.
+They are an important part of the immune system, helping the body to fight infection.
 These blood cells can be made very quickly and generally have a short life.
 Some only live for a few hours, others for a few days.

 Red blood cells (erythrocytes)